livegnik/2way-poc-design/00-scope/03-definitions-and-terminology.md

 - Frontend app to backend interface boundary.
 - Network input to node boundary.
-- App scoped logic to system scoped logic boundary.
+- App-scoped logic to system-scoped logic boundary.

 This file does not define mitigations beyond vocabulary.

 ### 10.5 Revocation

-`Revocation` is a graph represented event that invalidates a previously valid key or scoped authority.
+`revocation` is a graph represented event that invalidates a previously valid key or scoped authority.

 Constraints: